rvalitov/widgetkit-map-ex/README.md

 * **Access to the original [Google Map object](https://developers.google.com/maps/documentation/javascript/reference#Map)** - Javascript object that is used in creation of the map.
 So, the user may change and/or modify the object as he needs from any web page using Javascript which provides vast opportunities for Javascript programmers to customize the map using native [Google Map API](https://developers.google.com/maps/documentation/javascript/tutorial), [read more](https://github.com/rvalitov/widgetkit-map-ex/wiki/Working-with-Google-Map-object-(for-Javascript-programmers)).

 # Supported platforms
-* The latest code is based on Widgetkit 2.5.3, however it should work with any Widgetkit 2.4.x and later.
+* The latest code is based on Widgetkit 2.5.3, however it should work with any Widgetkit 2.4.x and later (recommended 2.5.0+).
 * Joomla 3.4.x or later required

 Widget should work with Wordpress 4.4.x (according to feedback from users; I can't test it personally, because I don't have the required subscription).
+If you will face any problems using this widget on WordPress, you can contact me to make some changes to the code of this widget if necessary.

+**Read full system requirements [here](https://github.com/rvalitov/widgetkit-map-ex/wiki/System-requirements).**

 # How to install?
 The installation procedure is described [here](https://github.com/rvalitov/widgetkit-map-ex/wiki/How-to-install).